apirocet/digipres/README.md

 3. Validate all the files within the folder, to make sure the formats are correct, and the files are not corrupted (`validateFiles.sh`).
+4. Verify the structure of the folder and the metadata file (`verifyContentStructure.sh`)
-4. Create a BagIT bag folder from your prepared folder of stuff (`createTPFBag.sh`) in your primary archive location.
+5. Create a BagIT bag folder from your prepared folder of stuff (`createTPFBag.sh`) in your primary archive location.
-5. Copy the Bag folder to other storage platforms for redundancy and offsite safekeeping (`copyToRemotes.sh`).
+6. Copy the Bag folder to other storage platforms for redundancy and offsite safekeeping (`copyToRemotes.sh`).
-6. Periodically verify the Bag folder in your primary archive location, other storage locations (`verifyTPFBags.sh`).
+7. Periodically verify the Bag folder in your primary archive location, other storage locations (`verifyTPFBags.sh`).

 ## Dependencies